 What Affects Catalytic Converter Value?

-Above all, the type of catalytic converter has the most profound impact on the price.
-The composition of rare metals is what drives the price higher.
-If you have a converter that is filled with high-priced materials, you are going to get a higher price.
+The type of catalytic converter you have is going to have the biggest impact on the price.
+The composition of rare metals has the potential to drive the price higher.
+If you have a converter that is filled with pricey materials, you are going to get a higher price.